 Photographs by Robert Freidus, reproduced here by kind permission of Highgate Cemetery.
-Text and formatting by Jacqueline Banerjee.
+Text and formatting by Jacqueline Banerjee, with corrections by Stuart Orr.
 [Click on the images for larger pictures.]

 The Julius Beer Mausoleum.
 Grade II* listed building.
-Architect: John Oldrid Scott (1841-1913), son of Sir George Gilbert Scott, with sculpture inside by Henry Hugh Armstead (1828-1905). c.
+Architect: the Dutch (but naturlised French) William Bouwens van der Boijen (1834-1907).
+Executant architect: John Oldrid Scott (1841-1913), son of Sir George Gilbert Scott, with sculpture inside by Henry Hugh Armstead (1828-1905). c.
 1878.
-Portland stone, with bronze doors by the Arts and Crafts Bromsgrove Guild (NB unlike most other sources, James Stevens Curl attributes them to Farmer and Brindley [89] but this seems unlikely; the latter would more probably have supplied the marble for the sculpture, and carved the stonework).
+Portland stone, with stonework carved by Henry Terry of Lambeth Road, whose name can be seen incised in the work itself, and bronze doors cast from carving by Farmer and Brindley (Curl 89).
 Location: above the Egyptian Catacombs (the Circle of Lebanon), the Western Cemetery of Highgate Cemetery, Swain's Lane, London N6.

-Left to right: (a) Fine workmanship on the right- hand façade. (b) Bronze door s. (c) Close-up of one of one of the door panels.
+Left to right: (a) Fine workmanship on the right-han façade. (b) Bronze door. (c) Close-up of one of one of the door panels.

 Bridget Cherry and Nikolaus Pevsner call this the "most strikingly spectacular individual monument" in the cemetery" (354).
-The design of th e square structure, with its pyramidal roof, was inspired by the famous Mausoleum of Halicarnassus, one of the Seven Wonders of the Ancient World.
+The design of the square structure, with its pyramidal roof, was inspired by the famous Mausoleum of Halicarnassus, one of the Seven Wonders of the Ancient World.
 The roof is "carved to appear as tiled, with oculi and cross finial.
 Panels beneath windows have Ionic pilasters.
-Architraved doorway with cornice and inscription 'Mausoleum of Julius Beer' in panel below; good bronze gates by the Bromsgrove Guild" (listing text).
-Beer seems to have gone to the top craftsmen for the doors: the Bromsgrove Guild would later be responsible for work on the gates of Buckingham Palace, and for the splendid Canada Gate at Green Park.
+Architraved doorway with cornice and inscription 'Mausoleum of Julius Beer' in panel below; good bronze gates" (listing text; with respect to the attribution of the latter to the Bromsgrove Guild, Stuart Orr points out that the Guild was not even founded until 1898).

 Armstead's deep bas-relief, opposite the mausoleum's doors, of a prayerful child or a child's spirit being raised from her deathbed by an angel, on the first stage of her journey to heaven.